Mick Herron: Career

 After the 7 July 2005 London bombings, as a London-Oxford commuter, he wanted to write about the UK security services.

-In 2010, he began the Slough House spy series with the first volume Slow Horses.
+In 2010, he began the Slough House spy series with the first volume, Slow Horses.
 The series concerns MI5 agents who have been exiled from the agency mainstream for various failures.
 The second volume, Dead Lions, published in 2013, won the Crime Writers' Association 2013 Gold Dagger.
 Herron has stated that the lead character, Jackson Lamb, was influenced by Reginald Hill's Andy Dalziel.
-As of December 2022, the series includes eight novels, plus several associated novellas, and events in related novels.
-Early volumes have also been adapted for television as Slow Horses.
+As of September 2025, the series includes nine novels, plus several associated novellas.
+Early volumes have been adapted for television as Slow Horses.

-Slow Horses was published by Constable in 2010, but the firm declined the opportunity to publish the next book in the series in the United Kingdom due to disappointing sales of its predecessor.
+Slow Horses was published by Constable in 2010, but the firm declined the opportunity to publish the next book in the series in the United Kingdom due to disappointing sales.
 Soho Press published the Slough House novels in the United States, and John Murray started republishing the series in the UK from 2015.

 Herron's short stories have been regularly published in Ellery Queen's Mystery Magazine and some are collected in the book All the Livelong Day, published in 2013.

 He was elected a Fellow of the Royal Society of Literature in 2024.